oracle-quickstart/terraform-oci-networking/README.md

 Terraform module to Quickstart deploy network resources on OCI and to be reused by other projects.
 This module is designed to be used with the [OCI Resource Manager][oci_rm] to deploy a cluster in a single step.
 The module can also be used with the [OCI Terraform Provider][oci_tf_provider] to deploy a cluster using local or CloudShell Terraform cli.

-Sub modules are provided to create a cluster with a single node pool, or a cluster with multiple node pools.
-Enables Cluster Autoscaler, OCI Vault(KMS) for customer-managed encryption keys for secrets, block volumes.
-The module also provides a sub module to create a cluster with a single node pool and a private endpoint to Oracle Resource Manager (ORM).

 ## Usage

 There are multiple examples included in the [examples](https://github.com/oracle-quickstart/terraform-oci-networking/tree/main/examples) folder but simple usage is as follows: